Hiring freeze

 Mayor Paul Soglin earmarked $350,000 in his budget to hire more officers over two years, with funding contingent on getting a $1.87 million grant from the U.S. Department of Justice.
 The Common Council voted 14 to 6 on Nov.
 13 to increase the city’s share to $750,000 in order to hire the officers all next year.

 The police department was set to bring on 15 new patrol officers in 2018.
 They would have been hired in May for academy and field training and been ready for solo patrol in 2019.
-But a week after the Common Council approved the extra money, the justice department announced that Madison would not get a grant this year.
+But a week after the Common Council approved the extra money, the Justice Department announced that Madison would not get a grant this year.

 That means the council has to decide what to do with the money it budgeted for the officers, now that the grant funding has evaporated.
 It could use it to hire up to seven officers instead of 15.
 Or it could use the money for something else.
 Or it could return the money to taxpayers.